sravanikodipelly1/assignment02-Kodipelly/README.md

 **student at nwmsu**
 **web apps**

 ---
 # Directions to chicago
-1. starting from the maryville journey can be done using both road ways and airways.
+1. starting from the maryville there are 3 ways to travel from maryville to chicago.
+     1. flight
-2. roadways
+     2. Bus
-    >> 1. we can travel by our own transport or use the public transport services
+     3. car
+2. But this travelling includes cheapest and quickest sources.